nikboyd/hoot-smalltalk/hoot-design/intro.md

 Hoot Smalltalk does not provide its own [virtual machine][st-vm], like some [Smalltalks][st-imps].
 Rather, Hoot Smalltalk takes advantage of already existing VMs that have matured over a few decades.
-The maturity of tool chains and the various options for the Java Virtual Machine JVM largely drove the choice of [Java][java] as the primary foundation for Hoot Smalltalk.
+The maturity of tool chains and the various options for the [Java virtual machine][jvm] largely drove the choice of [Java][java] as the primary foundation for Hoot Smalltalk.
 That Java derived many of its [early technical foundations][hot-spot] from Smalltalk also helps.